TBroTeam/Tutorial/docs/tutorial.rst

     ...

+The ``availability_filter`` column is very important it specifies for which organism and release the database is visible in the TBro interface.
+The form is ``{organism_id}_{release}``.
+As we only have a single organism (id: 13) and release (1.CasaPuKu) we set it to ``13_1.CasaPuKu``.
+If you want a single database to show up for multiple organisms or releases you have to specify multiple rows with different availability filters.

-| You have to specify a location that can be reached by your worker
+You have to specify a location that can be reached by your worker machine.
-machine.
 If you just want to have a single worker on the same machine as the server you can specify the location in the local file system starting with ``file://``.
 If you used the docker setup you can load the